PT-2025-39169 · Unknown +1 · Pushmessageprovider +3

 8.2

-The issue allows any application installed on the device to read SMS/MMS data and metadata from the system-provided Telephony provider without permission, user interaction, or consent.
-The user is not notified that SMS data is being accessed.
-This could lead to sensitive information disclosure and could break the security provided by SMS-based Multi-Factor Authentication (MFA) checks.
-The root cause is a combination of missing permissions for write operations in several content providers (com.android.providers.telephony.PushMessageProvider, com.android.providers.telephony.PushShopProvider, com.android.providers.telephony.ServiceNumberProvider), and a blind SQL injection in the `update` method of those providers.
+Description A security issue exists in OnePlus devices running OxygenOS 12 through 15, allowing any installed application to read SMS/MMS data and metadata from the system-provided Telephony provider without permission, user interaction, or consent.
+This bypasses the standard Android permissions and could lead to sensitive information disclosure, potentially breaking the security provided by SMS-based Multi-Factor Authentication (MFA).
+The root cause is missing permissions for write operations in several content providers (com.android.providers.telephony.PushMessageProvider, com.android.providers.telephony.PushShopProvider, com.android.providers.telephony.ServiceNumberProvider) and a blind SQL injection in the update method of those providers.
+The vulnerability has been confirmed on devices such as the OnePlus 8T and 10 Pro.
+Researchers at Rapid7 reported the issue to OnePlus in May 2025, but received no response until public disclosure.
+The vulnerability allows for the extraction of SMS messages, including verification codes, through a blind SQL injection attack targeting the

 Exploit